rpocklin/angular-timeline/README.md

 - You can use either the SASS styles directly file under `/src` or the compiled CSS files, up to you :)

-- If you are using Bootstrap 3 it affects the timeline CSS, so include `angular-timeline-bootstrap.[css|scss}` to re-adjust the offsets e.g:
+- If you are using Bootstrap 3 it affects the timeline CSS, so include `angular-timeline-bootstrap.[css|scss]}` to re-adjust the offsets e.g:

 ```html
   <link rel="stylesheet" href="bower_components/bootstrap/dist/css/bootstrap.css" />